-The Jumpstart Our Business Startups Act (JOBS Act) directs the U.S. Securities and Exchange Commission (SEC) to amend Rule 506 of Regulation D to permit general solicitation or general advertising in offerings made under Rule 506, provided that all purchasers of the securities are accredited investors.
-The issuer must take reasonable steps to verify that purchasers of the securities are accredited investors.
+The Jumpstart Our Business Startups Act (JOBS Act) directed the U.S. Securities and Exchange Commission (SEC) to:

+- amend Rule 506 of Regulation D to permit general solicitation or general advertising in offerings made under Rule 506; and - adopt rules which will permit offers of securities pursuant to Rule 144A, including by means of general solicitation or general advertising.

+In August 2012, the SEC proposed rules to allow advertising in private placements under Rule 506 and Rule 144A.

+On July 10, 2013, the SEC:

-In addition, the SEC must adopt rules that will permit offers of securities pursuant to Rule 144A under the Securities Act of 1933 (the Securities Act), including by means of general solicitation or general advertising, provided that the securities are sold only to persons that the seller and any person acting on behalf of the seller reasonably believe are qualified institutional buyers (QIBs).
+- amended Rule 506 by adding Rule 506(c) to permit general solicitation or general advertising in offerings made under Rule 506, provided that all purchasers of the securities are accredited investors; and - adopted rules which permit offers of securities pursuant to Rule 144A, including by means of general solicitation or general advertising, provided that the securities are sold only to persons that the seller and any person acting on behalf of the seller reasonably believe are qualified institutional buyers (QIBs).